mschmitt19/twilio-video-demo-app/README.md

   - Toggle camera on/off
   - Toggle screenshare on/off
   - Configure settings (local devices)
+  - Emoji Reactions (using Data Tracks)
+  - Copy Invite Link to clipboard
   - Disconnect from room
 - Monitoring - utilizes the `getStats()` method on the `room` object to gather WebRTC statistics for the participants and sends them to a webhook for data storage (for more information, see the [Reporting & Monitoring](#reporting--monitoring) section)